Kitchen Renovation Planning Guide: Budget, Timeline, and Steps

 Semi-Custom Cabinets

 Built to order in a factory using standard construction methods but with more size options, finish choices, and interior accessories.
-Semi-custom cabinets cost $150-$400 per linear foot installed with a lead time of 4-8 weeks.
+Semi-custom cabinets cost $150-$400 per linear foot installed, and planning for lead time and shipping times matters because semi-custom cabinets and some specialty appliances can take 8 to 12 weeks to arrive, affecting the overall timeline.
 They offer the best balance of customization, quality, and cost for most homeowners.

 Custom Cabinets

 Built by a cabinetmaker to your exact specifications with unlimited size, finish, material, and design options.
 Custom cabinets cost $400-$1,000+ per linear foot installed with a lead time of 8-16 weeks.
-They are the best choice for unusual room dimensions, specific design visions, or homeowners who prioritize quality and craftsmanship above budget constraints.
+They suit homeowners with a clear vision and specific must haves, but those design choices increase cost and planning demands.

 Countertop Options